heeki/plenoxels/README.md

 * `INFRA_OUTPUT`: Path to the SAM output template, leave this as is.
 * `INFRA_PARAMS`: Parameters for the CloudFormation stack, leave this as is.
 * `O_BUCKET`: The name of the S3 bucket, output from the CloudFormation stack deployment.
+* `O_QUEUE_URL`: The URL of the SQS queue, output from the CloudFormation stack deployment.
+* `O_QUEUE_ARN`: The ARN of the SQS queue, output from the CloudFormation stack deployment.

 To deploy the infrastructure stack, run `make infra`.